-My First Impressions of UIUC: Welcome Week Edition
+My First Impressions of Illinois: Welcome Days Edition

-I’ve officially experienced my first Welcome Week on campus, and I can’t help but think back to this summer when I was a (nervous) prospective student.
-I remember attending admitted student day asking my burning questions to student panels and listening to endless presentations.
+I’ve officially experienced my first Welcome Days on campus, and I can’t help but think back to this summer when I was a (nervous) prospective student.
+I remember attending an Admitted Student Day asking my burning questions to student panels and listening to endless presentations.
 I’m not going to lie: Sometimes I wondered, is this school really who they say they are?

 Let’s test and see if the university’s claims last summer match my first impressions of campus so far:

-- U of I Values Inclusivity – The diverse population at Illinois was something I didn’t expect before I stepped foot on campus.
-My preconceived notion stemmed from the myth that everyone I’ll meet will be a Chicago native.
+- Illinois values inclusivity.
+The diverse population at Illinois was something I didn’t expect before I stepped foot on campus.
+My preconceived notion stemmed from the myth that “Everyone I’ll meet will be a Chicago native.”
 However, my low expectations were offset by the remarkable diversity of the student body, and that’s just from the freshmen alone!
 In just one week, I’ve met students from New York, Shanghai, and even Sweden.
 The number of minority and international student RSOs and clubs also took me by surprise, some of which being the Polish and Filipino student associations.
-Not to mention, living in a Catholic residential building, I’ve been accepted and appreciated for my differences in beliefs and values.
+Not to mention living in a Catholic residential building, I’ve been accepted and appreciated for my differences in beliefs and values.
 My dining hall’s chef has even made accommodations for my religious dietary restrictions!
 I’ve been impressed by how much the school integrates inclusivity by catering to various ethnicities, religions, and races!

-- Illinois Wants You to Aim High – When I was a prospective student, I remember listening to a speaker discuss Illinois’ idea of “and.”
+- Illinois wants you to aim high.
+When I was a prospective student, I remember listening to a speaker discuss Illinois’ idea of “and.”
 He mentioned that the school encourages its students to study and explore whatever they choose.
 Indeed, students must select a major, but the sky’s the limit.
-This “and” principle became clear to me once I attended new student convocation, a welcome ceremony that marks the beginning of the UIUC experience.
+This “and” principle became clear to me once I attended New Student Convocation, a welcome ceremony that marks the beginning of the Illinois experience.
 One of the alums majored in three different areas of study (a superhuman) and expressed how important it is to expand your academic horizons.
 He emphasized how he accomplished the unexpected by being ambitious.
-Additionally, Welcome Week puts on events that are college specific.
-For example, the College of Liberal Arts and Sciences hosted an LAS expo for current students to ask questions to LAS interns, leaders, and even professors.
-It’s safe to say that my first impression was nothing short of great because of the school’s overwhelming support towards student academic achievement!
+Additionally, Welcome Days puts on events that are college specific.
+For example, the College of Liberal Arts and Sciences hosted an LAS Expo for current students to ask questions to LAS interns, leaders, and even professors.
+It’s safe to say that my first impression was nothing short of great because of the school’s overwhelming support toward student academic achievement!

 A view of new student convocation at the State Farm Center